The Writers' Deal Hub

-With the rise of short seasons and mini-rooms, it has become harder for TV writer-producers to make sure they’ll be paid fairly.
-The Guild’s MBA sets a minimum weekly pay for writer-producers working on an episodic series, but compensation is often negotiated as a payment per episode (“episodic fee”).
+The Guild’s MBA sets minimum weekly pay for writer-producers working on an episodic series, but compensation can be negotiated as a payment per episode (“episodic fee”).

 When that happens, how can you know what you will actually be paid each week or if the deal is good for you?
 How much are you actually making in overscale?
 And how can you avoid getting weekly paychecks for only the Guild minimum?